Pre-engineered robotic welding cells

 Pre-Engineered Workcells

-Standardized units that are already completely integrated are pre-engineered robotic work cells.
+Standardized units that are already completely integrated are pre-engineered robotic workcells.
 For soldering applications, the most popular pre-engineered working cells are built.
-Genesis, Fanuc, Motoman, KUKA, and ABB manufacturers all bring standardized weld cells with themselves.
-The Arc World line from Motoman is specifically designed for arc soldering applications and usually has its MA1400.
-Included with Genesis’ solder cell line is the popular FANUC Arc mate 100ic.
+Genesis, Fanuc, Motoman, KUKA, and ABB all provide standardized weld cells.

-In this particular application, pre-engineered workcells appear to be application-specific and have validated solutions.
-The cells are suitable for small or medium-sized components and output at low or high volumes.
-The candidates are also uniform systems for pieces that are of a normal form and need not much handling during service.
+Pre-engineered workcells tend to be application-specific and offer validated solutions.
+They are suitable for small or medium-sized components and output at low or high volumes.
+They are also ideal for uniform parts that do not require much repositioning.

 Differences between custom work cells and Pre-Engineered Work cells